jazzband/wagtailmenus/README.rst

 .. note::

-   It is not necessary to extend :class:`wagtailmenus.models.MenuPage` for all custom page types; Just ones you know will be used for pages that may have children, and will need the option to repeat themselves in sub-menus when listing those children.
+   It is not necessary to extend :code:`wagtailmenus.models.MenuPage` for all custom page types; Just ones you know will be used for pages that may have children, and will need the option to repeat themselves in sub-menus when listing those children.

 #.
 In your **core** app and other apps (wherever you have defined a
-   custom page/content model to use in your project), import `wagtailmenus.models.MenuPage` and extend that instead of `wagtail.wagtailcore.models.Page`.
+   custom page/content model to use in your project), import :code:`wagtailmenus.models.MenuPage` and extend that instead of :code:`wagtail.wagtailcore.models.Page`.
 #.
-Run `python manage.py makemigrations` to create migrations for the
+Run :code:`python manage.py makemigrations` to create migrations for the
    apps you've updated.
 #.
-Run `python manage.py migrate` to add apply those migrations.
+Run :code:`python manage.py migrate` to add apply those migrations.

 How to use wagtailmenus in your project
 ---------------------------------------